tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_intl.md

-Data Transfer Service (DTS) provides the capability to migrate data between MySQL, Redis, and PostgreSQL databases.
+TencentDB Service for Transmission (DTS) provides the capability to migrate data between MySQL, Redis, and PostgreSQL databases.
 Read on for more information.
 >At present, the data migration capability is only available for MySQL and Redis databases, and will be made available for MongoDB, MariaDB, and other databases.
 Available soon!

 ##  MySQL Database Migration